 Being in the assessment, skilling, and the L&D space for almost a decade now has made us acknowledge that while reskilling is on the agenda of many organizations, it’s the ‘who’ and ‘how’ of it that actually holds them back.

 In this ebook, I’ll take you through a carefully designed process for a successful training need analysis that proffers enhanced returns.
-If you are still not convinced, I’ll also outline the importance of TNA and answer some of the frequently asked questions on the subject.
+If you are still not convinced, I’ll also outline the importance of training need analysis in HRM and answer some of the frequently asked questions on the types of training need analysis, various training need identification methods, etc.

 Could training need analysis be your sought-after solution that improves your training programs, engages your employees better, validates your training initiatives’ ROI, and helps you stay on course and aligned with future-of-work?
 Well, you are about to find out!